we speak your language!”

 Help reduce flakiness and tightness by dissolving and exfoliating superficial dead cells.

-Help make extractions easier to perform by softening and loosening impactioms and comedones.
+Help make extractions easier to perform by softening and loosening impactions and comedones (blackheads and whiteheads).

 Helps smooth rough-textured skin, sun-damaged or scarred skin.